Frequently Asked Questions

 The first step is to schedule a free phone consultation so that we can get a feel for one another and decide whether we're a good fit.
 You can schedule your free phone consultation by emailing me at firstname.lastname@example.org, or submitting a request via the "get in touch" button on my website.
 Be sure to include your email, phone number, and the times you are available for a phone consultation.

 What happens during the phone consultation?

 The phone consultation is approximately 20 minutes long.
 It's a great opportunity for us to learn more about one another prior to committing to working together.
-Before we get into anything too vulnerable or personal, we'll discuss logistics like appointment availability and the cost of therapy to make sure there are no barriers to working together.
-If everything checks out, we'll move on to discussing the issues you'd like to address in therapy as well as your expectations for working together.
+We'll discuss the issues you'd like to address in therapy as well as your expectations for working together.
 I will ask about your goals for therapy and what qualities you're looking for in a therapist.
 Please feel free to ask me any questions you may have about my practice during the phone consultation.
 If you decide to work together, I'll send you some initial paperwork to complete electronically prior to scheduling our first therapy session.

 What will my first therapy session look like?